 I focus on being the best version of myself, right now.

 I don’t consider myself to be exceptionally good at any sport, I’m rarely ever dressed as an adult (because, #yogapants) and my physique is nowhere near perfect, but I do my best to show up as my best self.
 I try to constantly push the envelope and raise the bar for what’s possible for myself as, irrespective of age.

 I’m not a fan of stereotypes, labels or limitations, so when I catch myself indulging in “too old-isms” I seek out examples of women (or men) who defy stereotypes – like bombshell beauties who are equally as smart or petite gals with muscular strength.

 I look for role models that inspire me.

 I intentionally seek to model myself after real women who run businesses or hold down demanding jobs while still juggling kids, workouts and a social life.
 What inspires me is watching women in their 70’s, 80’s and 90’s rocking their best selves in marathon races, on a balance beam or on a yoga mat.

 These are just a few of the women I enjoy following on Instagram for fitness inspiration.
 I hope they inspire you, too.

 Happy following!
 I hope this inspires you as much as it does me.
-If you want more inspiration from women over 40, 50 and beyond who are killing it with their healthy lives, check out my Pinterest board.
-If you’d like some help getting into the best shape of your life, I can help.
+If you want more inspiration from women over 40, 50 and beyond who are killing it with their healthy lives, check out my Pinterest board and sign up for my weekly wellness emails.